A Chiastic Reconfiguration Of Joel

 [d] vs 20 "open pastures" instead of "pastures in the wilderness".

 Joel 2 1 Blow the trumpet in Zion; sound the alarm on my holy hill.
 Let all who live in the land tremble, for the day of the Lord is coming.
 It is close at hand— 2 a day of darkness and gloom, a day of clouds and blackness.
-Like dawn spreading across the mountains a large and mighty army comes.
-There has never been anything like it, nor will there be in the ages to come. [a]
+Like dawn spreading across the mountains a large and mighty army comes, such as never was before [a] nor ever will be in ages to come.

 3 Before them fire devours, behind them a flame blazes.
 Before them the land is like the garden of Eden, behind them, a desert waste— nothing escapes them.